seqrateam/seqra/README.md

 ## Troubleshooting

-### Docker-related Issues
-- **Docker not running**
+### Docker not running
   - Ensure Docker is installed and running on your system
   - Run `docker info` to verify Docker is accessible

 ### Build Issues
-- **Project build failed**
+  > **Note:** **only Maven and Gradle projects are supported**
-  - Ensure your Java project builds successfully with its native build tools, currently, only Maven and Gradle projects are supported
+  - Ensure your Java project builds successfully with its native build tools

-- **Missing dependencies in Docker**
-  - If the Docker image lacks required dependencies, use `seqra scan --native` to build the project directly on your machine instead
+  - If the Docker image lacks required dependencies, use `seqra scan --compile-type native --output /path/project/model /path/to/your/project` to build the project directly on your machine instead

 ### Logs and Debugging
-- **Enable verbose logging**
   - Run with `--verbosity debug` for detailed logs
   - Check the log file at `~/.seqra/logs/`